SF Water Supply & Ground Water Testing

 Map of Blended Ground Water

-Ground Water Testing shows that currently, only 1 mgd (million gallons per day) of groundwater has been added to San Francisco’s 60 mgd average water use.
+Ground water testing shows that currently, only 1 mgd (million gallons per day) of groundwater has been added to San Francisco’s 60 mgd average water use.
 By 2020, a max of 4 mgd will be pumped from the aquifer – 7% the city’s total supply.
-At the SFPUC’s public meeting in June, General Manager Harlan Kelly, responded to concerns about the taste of new water blend, stating that the low introductory level is not enough to affect the taste of the water.
-Longtime commissioner Ann Moller Caen, raised the issue of increased nitrate content and questioned why groundwater is being added this year when record rains raise water levels to the top of the dam at Hetch Hetchy.
+At the SFPUC’s public meeting in June, General Manager Harlan Kelly, responded to concerns about the taste of the new water blend, stating that the low introductory level is not enough to affect the taste of the water.
+Longtime commissioner Ann Moller Caen raised the issue of increased nitrate content and questioned why groundwater is being added this year when record rains raise water levels to the top of the dam at Hetch Hetchy.

 The SFPUC sure has its work cut out for them if they are still trying to get their own commissioner onboard with the plan.
 More information and monitoring results will be available when all the wells come online by the end of the summer.
-Stay tuned for update, and have your tap water tested if you have any concerns.
+Stay tuned for an update, and have your tap water tested if you have any concerns.